instill-ai/cortex/packages/design-tokens/README.md

 ### The flow

+- Construct `sd-tokens`
+  - Merge `global.json`, `/semantic/*.json`
+  - Make every inherited styles get what they need
-- Merge `global.json`, `/semantic/*.json` and `/theme/*json` to form a proper style dictionary tokens.
+  - Filter out the tokens which has filePath=global.json to remove the base style in the style dictionary tokens.
+  - Transform the style dictionary tokens to full tokens list and store in the `/dist/semantic/sd-tokens.ts` file
+- Construct `/theme` CSS variables
-- Merge `global.json`, `/semantic/*.json` and `/theme/*json` to generate the theme CSS variables.
+  - Merge `global.json`, `/theme/*.json`
+  - Make every inherited styles get what they need
-- Remove the tokens which filePath=global.json to remove the base style in the style dictionary tokens.
+  - Filter out the tokens which has filePath=global.json to remove the base style in the style dictionary tokens.
+  - Transform the style dictionary tokens to CSS variables and store in the `/dist/theme` folder
-- Generate the TailwindCSS preset from the style dictionary tokens.
+- Use the `/dist/semantic/sd-tokens.ts` to construct the TailwindCSS preset

 ### One to one mapping